Commercial and Multi-family waste bylaw changes

 Reliable organics processing: The County is looking to secure processing capacity so organics can be managed locally and costs are manageable and predictable.

 County oversight and support: The County will provide education, waste diversion guides, standard signage, and incentives, including early adopter recognition and rebates for start-up costs associated with meeting compliance (i.e. staff training, bins).
 The County is also providing a transition period to give businesses time to prepare.
-Once the County has a list of approved Haulers, business can start to transition their waste program.
+Once the County has a list of Approved Haulers, businesses can start to transition their waste program.
 Businesses need to begin sorting waste in their back-of-house operations within 9 months, with the front-of-house sorting beginning 18 months later.

 What this means for your business